 As the evening approaches every Friday and Saturday between 18:00-23:00, a night market springs up at Yeouido Hangang...Posted by Seoul Korea on Monday, 2 May 2016

-Are you the type of person who likes doing things at night, even going shopping late-night?
+Are you the type of person who likes doing things at night, even going shopping late night?
 In the romantic city of Seoul, there’s a place for people like you where you can go shopping and dining even at night - Seoul Bamdokkaebi Night Market.
 Found on the peaceful, lovely Hangang River.
-This venue also is used to host events such as traditional cultural performances.
+This night market in Seoul is used to host events such as traditional cultural performances.
 There are food trucks around serving various international cuisines and stalls specializing in local delicacies as well as Chinese and Japanese dishes.
 You can also purchase handicraft items as souvenirs or gifts for your loved ones.

 Seoul Bamdokkaebi Night Market

 Address: 8-4 Euljiro 7(chil)-ga, Jung-gu, Seoul, South Korea